"Halloween: The Curse of Michael Myers" Review

 I've often said that being a fan of the Halloween film franchise requires a willingness to be disappointed on a regular basis.
 Case in point: 1995's Halloween: The Curse of Michael Myers, the sixth and least essential entry in the long running franchise -- which is really sayin' something when you consider that Halloween: Resurrection and Rob Zombie's Halloween II also exist.

-Curse completed the shark-jumping that had begun with 1989's Halloween 5: The Revenge of Michael Myers.
+Curse completed the franchise's shark-jumping that began in 1989's Halloween 5: The Revenge of Michael Myers.
 "5" was bad enough, but nearly a quarter century after its release, this sixth go-round still holds the title as the worst Halloween film in my book.

 In case you missed "5," that film ended with a mysterious, trench-coated "Man in Black" blasting his way into the Haddonfield police station and helping Myers escape from custody.
 When Curse picks up the story six years after that massacre, there has been no trace of Myers or his niece Jamie Lloyd.
 The opening credits of Curse take place during some sort of Temple of Doom ritual where the now-grown Jamie, surrounded by a circle of black-cloaked Druids, gives birth to a child.